ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/annotation.md

 4. DRAM [Distilled and Refined Annotation of Metabolism](https://github.com/shafferm/DRAM)

 ## Introduction to PGAP
-Running PGAP annotation for newly assembled bacterial genomes is easy to setup and the requirement in computing resources is reasonable (8 CPUs with 16GB memory or higher).
+Running PGAP annotation for newly assembled bacterial genomes is easy to setup and the requirement in computing resources is reasonable (8 CPUs with 16GB memory or higher, and minimum 80GB disk space).
 The advantages of using PGAP is not only that it produces NCBI/GenBank recognized file formats, but also the extremely well organized and curated databases used in PGAP.

 ![PGAP](./annotation_figures/PGAP_flowchart.png)

 ## Running PGAP
 The computing resources required by PGAP is a machine has 8 CPUs and minimum 2GB memory per CPU.
 Though I have successfully run PGAP on a laptop that has 4 Cores and 32GB memory.
 So, the number of CPUs could be lower than 8, but the memory per CPU should be sufficient.
 Otherwise, one important step in the pipeline (blastp) will fail.
 PGAP can be run quite easily using docker.
 The first step in setting up the environment for running PGAP is to install docker on your laptop, or on an AWS instance.
 Simply download the proper version of [docker](https://docs.docker.com/get-docker/).
 The second package required for PGAP is python3.6 or higher.
 This could be easily installed by installing [Anaconda](https://www.anaconda.com/products/individual#Downloads) on your machine.

+*For those who have chosen to use an AWS instance that is Ubuntu platform, after installing docker following the instruction on the [docker website](https://docs.docker.com/engine/install/ubuntu/), please execute the following commands so that the docker engine is avaible for PGAP scripts.*

+    *sudo groupadd docker*
+    *sudo usermod -aG docker ${USER}*

+*Then please logout of the AWS instance and re-login to have the group membership re-evaluated.*

 Once the above two components are properly installed, one could follow the instructions below to obtain PGAP, as well as the most up-to-date databases.